-China is the world’s second-largest cosmetics consumer and it has a booming market.
+China is the world’s second-largest cosmetics consumer market and is growing steadily.
 For those brands looking to sell in China, they need to be aware of the Chinese regulations on imported cosmetics that are now stricter than ever before.
-This blog post will tell you everything you need to know about the Chinese cosmetics market and how to sell your brand in China while also providing tips for promoting it.
+This blog post will tell you everything you need to know about the China cosmetics market and how to sell your brand in China while also providing tips for promoting it.

-Besides the advantages of a massive population, there are other forces that contribute to the beauty market growth in the Mainland.
+Besides the advantages of a massive population, there are other forces that contribute to the beauty market growth on the Mainland.

 According to a recent survey by OG&C Consultants, 58% of Chinese people are willing to buy more expensive products in the future.
 This gives some indication that China may be ready for high-end cosmetics which could give beauty brands a chance at increasing their market share as well now that they have an opportunity with higher prices and increased demand.